 Ironically, however, age and generation are becoming increasingly ineffective as a means of targeting.
-Businesses need to make sure that they are targeting their products and services at all ages, including the over 50s, rather than targeting by age alone, says Beasley.
+Businesses need to make sure that they are targeting their products and services at all ages, including the over-50s, rather than targeting by age alone, says Beasley.

 But this is quite wrong, argues Beasley.
-"First, it ignores the commercial potential of older age groups and second, it makes the blanket assumption that 'advertising does not work' for older consumers."
+"First, it ignores the commercial potential of older age groups, and second, it makes the blanket assumption that 'advertising does not work' for older consumers."

 There's no doubt that older people form a massive customer base.
 Given that there are currently more adults in the UK over 45 than under, the over-50s represent a huge market for businesses.

 For example, it's a mistake, he says, to think that older people are more set in their ways.
 They are just as likely as anyone to switch brands and suppliers if their needs aren't being met.

-However, with age comes the increased likelihood of physiological changes: for example, changes in eyesight, hearing and dexterity.
-It is important that all aspects of the marketing mix address these issues, without necessarily making a big deal of it.
+With age comes the increased likelihood of physiological changes: for example, changes in eyesight, hearing and dexterity.
+It is important that marketing initiatives address these issues, without making a big deal of it.